Wildlife of Peru

 Peru has some of the greatest biodiversity in the world.
 It belongs to the select group of mega diverse countries because of the presence of the Andes, Amazon rainforest, and the Pacific Ocean.
 It has the fourth-most tropical forests of any country and the ninth-most forest area.
+The country is ranked among the five countries with the greatest biodiversity in the world according to various studies.

 Natural protected areas

-The Constitution of Peru of 1993 recognized the natural resources and ecosystem variety of its country as a heritage.
-In 1900, the National System of Natural Areas that are protected by the Peruvian Government (SINANPE) was created.
-This entity depends on the National Institute of Natural Resources (INRENA).
-They also created a map of protection and preservation of historical - cultural heritage and nature.
+The 1993 Constitution of Peru recognized the natural resources and ecosystems of Peru as part of its heritage.
+In 1999, the National System of Natural Areas Protected by the State (Sistema Nacional de Áreas Naturales Protegidas por el Estado, SINANPE) was established by the Peruvian government.
+SINANPE consists of natural areas under national administration, managed and overseen by the National Service of Natural Protected Areas by the State (SERNANP).
+They also created a map of protection and preservation of historical–cultural heritage and nature.